 Long before I became a photographer, I had a lifelong obsession with lavender fields and this month I finally made it to Valensole, a beautiful commune in Provence, France.
-I spent a whole week running around those fields, barefoot, eating cheese and drinking—way too much—wine, taking pictures and writing poems, surrounded by nothing but silence, nature and the scent of lavender.
+I spent a whole week running around those fields, barefoot, eating cheese and drinking—way too much—wine.
+While also taking pictures and writing poems, surrounded by nothing but silence, nature and the scent of lavender.

-I rented a room through airbnb in a beautiful 100 year old house owned by an artist in Manosque (a small village about 20 minutes away from the fields) and drove around the rustic countryside roads and the tiny old villages from morning till sundown everyday, determined to create something pretty.
+I rented a room through Airbnb in a beautiful 100-year-old house owned by an artist in Manosque (a small village about 20 minutes away from the fields).
+You can alternatively search for the best prices on hotels in Valensole.
+I drove around the rustic countryside roads and the tiny old villages from morning till sundown every day, determined to create something pretty.

-Beside being incredibly beautiful—and the perfect location for stunning travel and Instagram pics—these fields are one of the most peaceful places I’ve ever seen, and some stillness and tranquillity were much needed after the last few months of non-stop work in NYC and experiencing the inevitable burnout that life in the city inflicts upon you.
+Besides being incredibly beautiful—and the perfect location for stunning travel and Instagram pics—these fields are one of the most peaceful places I’ve ever seen.
+Some stillness and tranquillity were much needed after the last few months of non-stop work in NYC and experiencing the inevitable burnout that life in the city inflicts upon you.

 - Shoot around sunset or sunrise, the light is pure magic!

 - Add a human touch.
 By putting a person in the picture you add that storytelling element that makes the image much more interesting.

 - Take self-portraits not selfies!
 Put your phone away, refrain from the urge to take a low-quality selfie.
 Instead set up your camera and take a beautiful portrait of yourself (and of whoever is with you).

 - Play around.
 Have fun, get creative, try unusual angles, add a product, an element, anything that comes to mind!